September 15- September 19

 Language Arts -Reading

 Reading- We are working on writing a proper response to reading a book of our choice.
 Students have a due date assigned by class number.
 Students have a rubric and questions to guide them in their reading notebook.
-I will be collecting Monday and Tuesday on Tuesday September 2, Wednesday September 3, Thursday September 4.
-This will occur weekly until further notice.

 Students should have plenty of time to complete this assignment during Daily 5 Class time.